failmap/failmap/docs/source/topics/development.md

 git commit -m "a short description why you changed something"
 ```

-Then push them to the server
+Then push them to the server:

 ```
 git push